galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 {: .hands_on}

-# Normalization and peak calling
+## Step 4: Normalization

 We would like to know where the binding sites of the estrogen receptor are located.
 For this we need to extract which parts of the genome have been enriched (more reads mapped) within the samples that underwent immunoprecipitation.

 For the normalization we have two options.